SXV357/Online-Product-Marketplace/README.md

 An enum that represents all the possible roles users have in the application.

 Relationship to other classes: All users need to have a defined role in the application to take any actions.

-# Testing

-Testing information can be found in Tests.md in the project root directory.